-For one, the group Fool’s Journey arose from a desire to form an ensemble for a project involving song as a source for action and connection.
+The group Fool’s Journey arose from a desire to form an ensemble for a project involving song as a source for action and connection.
 Fool's Journey was a multidisciplinary group of performers, uniting for this particular project, who were interested in exploring new territories of performance.
-Initially coming together as a group of very different artists united by curiosity, with the help of my direction each member explored an approach to performance that was new to them; whether it was a dancer working with the voice, a singer approaching the act of singing in a completely different way, or an actor discovering new ways of physical expression.
+Initially coming together as a group of very different artists united by curiosity, with the help of my direction and leading of training, each member explored an approach to performance that was new to them; whether it was a dancer working with the voice, a singer approaching the act of singing in a completely different way, or an actor discovering new ways of physical expression.
 Fool's Journey was comprised of Julie Becker, Shaoul Chason, Josephine Cooper, Cullan Powers, and Ofri Rieger.

 The piece titled Singing Bones was presented in two instances: one as a site-specific immersive performance as part of SCALE at Studio at 550 in Central Square, Cambridge, and secondly in a black box space as part of Theatre on Fire's Cabinet of Curiosities Festival at the Charlestown Working Theatre in May 2017.
 In each instance, Singing Bones was presented as a work-in-progress performance which focused on direct physical engagement with a number of traditional songs which had personal and/or ancestral significance to the performers.
 Using the songs’ resonance as a basis for all of the action, what began to emerge were small, ritualistic acts of personal reclamation: of one’s voice, one’s body, one’s emotional self, and one’s spiritual life, from the grips of fear, loneliness, and the internalized forces that aim to silence us.
 Rather than attempting to achieve "perfection" in vocal performance, the physical and emotional tensions and vulnerability that arose from confronting new territories proved to be fertile ground for the content of the performance.
 We were able to ask, what is something essential that can be revealed through these songs, that we somehow cannot otherwise say?